minterciso/pyAutomationAnywhere/README.md

 While I was developing this simple Python module, Automation Anywhere released the v11 of it's software.
 It has a lot of new and shiny things, however I wasn't able to test it so far.
 That basically means that this *should* work, but I'll never guarantee it, until I've tested it.

+## Todo
+While I don't have a timeline (remember I'm *pro bono* here) there's a few things I want to do (in no specific order):
+* Test on v11
+* Create a full Python Package
+* Increase the ease of use of this module